To Buy: To order, simply email me at

 with.
 There are a large number of all ages available, but young fish

 much better than adults.
-A very cool, distinctive fish
+A very neat, hardy, prolific,

-that doesn't look like anything else kept in the hobby.
+distinctive fish that doesn't look like anything else kept in the

 Limia nigrofasciata, Lake